Bermos/iwbot_private/README.md

 ### SETUP

-1. Install a mysql server on your System
+1. Install a [mysql server](https://dev.mysql.com/downloads/installer/) on your System
-2. Setup a admin user (usually root) for that server
+2. Setup a admin user (usually root) for that server.
+Don't forget his password.
-3. Run the bot in the same directory as the data.json and create_dev_db.json files
+3. Run the bot in the same directory as the data.json, memes.json and create_dev_db.json files
-4. Follow the setup steps provided by the bot
+4. You get your discord token from their [dev page](https://discordapp.com/login?redirect_to=/developers/applications/me)
-5. You get your discord token from: https://discordapp.com/login?redirect_to=/developers/applications/me
+5. Follow the setup steps provided by the bot

 Done.